 During the wet season, it is the time when it is raining heavily and the grounds can get slippery for the climb as well as extreme temperature decreased this period is usually from mid-March-late May and November.
 The beauty of this wet season is there are fewer crowds in the mountain, allowing you the room for more privacy since huts are never fully occupied, and camping spots are almost empty.

-The Dry season, though can be the colds, the grounds are dry and many tourist treks during this time (June-October and December).prepare to meet the crowd of people from all walks of life and nationalities and long queues at the entrance gates.
+The Dry season, though can be dusty and cold, the grounds are dry and many tourist treks during this time (June-October and December).prepare to meet the crowd of people from all walks of life and nationalities and long queues at the entrance gates.

 Being close to the equator the weather condition in Tanzania and Kilimanjaro is always moderate unlike places like far north and south as well as in the middle of the equator.